Skip to main content

 • SMO 6: Investigation and Discipline

 Investigation and discipline (I&D) of professional accountants in Israel is addressed by both the Auditors' Council and the ICPAI.
-The Auditors Council addresses all complaints concerning breaches of professional misconduct or breaches of ethical requirements as stated in the Auditors Law and Regulations.
+The Auditors Council addresses all complaints concerning professional misconduct or breaches of ethical requirements as stated in the Auditors Law and Regulations.

 ICPAI maintains its own Disciplinary Tribunal which has the authority to administer sanctions against members violating its Rules.
 The Ethics Committee recommends and issues an appeal, subject to the Board of Director's approval, to the ICPAI Disciplinary Tribunal against a member violating ICPAI Rules.